mukulsarswat/EMBS/README.md

-<<<-----""Welcome to the Embedded Systems Project repository!
+Welcome to the Embedded Systems Project repository!
 This project aims to develop and document embedded system solutions, starting with Assembly Language Programming (ALP) and transitioning to Embedded C.
-This README will guide you through the project setup, usage, and contribution processes.""------------>>>>
+This README will guide you through the project setup, usage, and contribution processes.

 Table of Contents ::
 1,Project Overview